Wally Buttsworth

 Wallace Francis Buttsworth (21 January 1917 – 22 May 2002) was an Australian rules footballer who played for Essendon in the Victorian Football League (VFL).

 Family

-Wally had 2 younger brothers Fred and Brian Buttsworth.
-Fred Buttsworth was also a cricketer and footballer.
+Wally had two younger brothers Fred and Brian Buttsworth.
+Fred Buttsworth was also a cricketer and footballer and winner of the 1951 Sandover Medal.
 Brian Buttsworth played for West Perth Football Club.
-Their father, Frederick Richard Buttsworth, was himself a first-class cricketer.
+Their father, Frederick Richard Buttsworth, was himself a first-class cricketer, playing for Western Australia in the 1920s.

 Football

 Before he joined Essendon, Buttsworth played for the West Perth Football Club.